seamoke/Human-Think-Language/README.md

 # **Human Think Language**
 This repo contains the code and data for "[How Do Humans Write Code?
 Large Models Do It the Same Way Too](https://arxiv.org/pdf/2402.15729)"

+We have released our CodeLlama model at: https://huggingface.co/seamoke111/HTL-CodeLlama-7B.
 ## **Installation**

 Clone this repository and install the required packages: